 What effect does trade finance have on international trade?
 This column uses new data to stress the importance of trade finance for international trade both in crisis and in non-crisis periods.
 The major policy lesson is that there must be high levels of market incentives for supplying trade credit, particularly during a period of ‘deleveraging’ of the financial system.
 That said, trade credit statistics could be vastly improved if we wish to continue comparing global trade finance transactions against global trade.

-Jean-Pierre Chauffour, Christian Saborowski 23 January 2010
+Jean-Pierre Chauffour, Christian Saborowski, Saturday, January 23, 2010

 What saved trade from collapsing totally during the global crisis?
 This column argues that export credit agencies played a key role in stabilising the trade finance market, and thus helped reduce credit risks and allowed exporters to offer open account terms in competitive markets.